barroit/barroit/README.md

                                 About barroit

-Here's Jiamu Sun, aka barroit.
+Here's Jiamu Sun <barroit@linux.com>, aka barroit.
 A Miku devotee, hardcore Vocaloid fan.
-Lives on their tracks in Japan with Miku, Teto, Luka, Gumi, and Akari.
-I go whenever they perform, including Vocaloid events, and sometimes go out with my dodeka Miku.
+I live on their tracks in Japan with Miku, Teto, Luka, Gumi, and Akari.
+And go whenever they perform, including Vocaloid events.
+Also sometimes go out with my dodeka Miku.

-I started programming in my first year of high school.
-As I learned different design ways, read their practices, watched how open source projects do things, and got burned over and over again, my philosophy changed a lot.

-Now I'm a purely procedural guy.
-No overengineering crap in the source, no obscure parts, no hidden behaviors, and no IDE features in my environment.
-I stick with VS Code and Vim for source work and small edits.
-Workflow's fully integrated with Git and CLI.

-I have experience in many fields, including development of:
+When I'm not at events, I'm working on the code.
+I started programming back in high school, and it's taken over most of my time ever since.
+Almost everything I ship is for myself, including game mods.
+You'll rarely see me write code for other people or for show.
+I just write code for things I actually care about.

+The setup is simple too.
+It's Ubuntu with Ghostty and VS Code on a 13900KF/4090 box, Moonlander and three monitors on the desk, plus MacBook Air for coding outdoors.
+Also, *virtual* singer tracks.
+Looping them in the background is basically constant electronic doping for me.

+Style stays the same, simple and consistent.
+Regardless of what language I'm using, I keep code as generic and procedural as possible, with no syntax sugar and no overengineering crap.
+Anything visual in the source is there for readability.
+Also, the workflow is fully integrated with shell scripts, gmake, and git.

+Along the way I've ended up building all kinds of things, including:

 	DIY PC
 	web backend and frontend
-	game mod
+	modding game
 	CLI program and framework
 	LLM program
 	Discord bot
 	DIY firmware
 	embedded system
-	environment init system
+	OS initialization framework
 	reusable code and config setup
 	Vocaloid songs

-Tech stack includes (partial):
+On the tool side I've touched a bit of everything, like:

 	Spring MVC, Spring Boot
 	MySQL, MongoDB, SQLite3
-	Docker, NGINX, Redis, RabbitMQ
+	Docker, Nginx, Redis, RabbitMQ
 	Spigot API, Paper API, NMS and packets
 	PyTorch, Transformers
 	Jekyll, Vue.js, React, React Router, Tailwind
 	Unix user commands, Bash, Zsh, Ash, PowerShell, Mutt POSIX API, OpenSSL API, Win32 API
-	GNU Make, CMake, Binutils, LLVM, Sphinx
+	GNU Make, CMake, Binutils, GDB, LLDB, Sphinx FreeRTOS, ESP-IDF
-	FreeRTOS, ESP-IDF
 	Aseprite, Unity Editor, Unity ECS system
 	Discord.js, Node.js addon, Cloudflare Worker
-	Voicepeak, Voiceroid, Studio One, Piapro Studio
+	Voicepeak, Voiceroid, VoiSona, Studio One, Piapro Studio

-I speak:
+And day to day I switch between:

 	中文
 	English
 	日本語

-Contact me at:

-	Jiamu Sun <barroit@linux.com>

 ```